Skip to main content

 friends,friendship,walk,walking

-I’m back in my hometown.
-Ever since we rented out the apartment we used to live in, our visits have felt so much calmer.
-We hadn’t planned to return to Sofia — we’ve been swamped with work, cleaning the new house we bought, and figuring out how to renovate it.
+We hadn’t planned to return to Sofia — we’ve been overwhelmed with work, cleaning the new house we bought, and figuring out how to renovate it.
 But this trip had a very special reason… I’ll share more about it soon on the blog.

 One of my closest friends for the past 26 years — and also my child’s pediatrician — Bori, lives here.
-We finally found a bit of free time to spend together.
-As mothers, we’re always rushing somewhere, never really having time for ourselves.
-But sometimes, miracles happen — and this time, we managed to align our schedules and meet almost every day, even if just for an hour.
+We finally found a bit of time to spend together.
+As mothers, we’re always rushing somewhere, rarely having time for ourselves.

-It may not sound like much, but believe me, for a mother, a free hour feels like three weeks!
-The real magic happened when we went out without the kids and enjoyed a cocktail while strolling through the neighborhood.
-It was only around 5 p.m., but we felt like celebrating this small, glorious accomplishment!
-I’m sure every mother out there understands — so ladies, raise your next glass for us!
+The real magic happened when we went out without the kids and had a cocktail while walking through the neighborhood.
+It was only around 5 p.m., but it felt like a celebration — a small, well-deserved one.

-I’m so happy we caught up on all the latest news and events in each other’s lives.
-Our friendship means the world to me — we’ve stood by each other through both the highs and the lows.
-Even now, living 250 km apart, we find ways to stay connected and support one another.
-I hope she’ll come visit once the house is finished, and that we’ll have even more time to spend together.
+I’m so happy we caught up on everything happening in our lives.
+Our friendship means the world to me — we’ve been there for each other through both the highs and the lows.

 Comments